Share this article

 Since the advent of generative AI models, we seem to be increasingly confusing performance with understanding.
 We can't see the mechanics, so we imagine a mind.
 Our brains, unable to tolerate emptiness, attribute intention, reasoning or meaning where there is merely a statistical sequence.

+There's nothing modern about this confusion; it arises as soon as an inert object borrows our codes: it's anthropomorphism.
 This phenomenon can also be found in military robotics.
 Some soldiers deployed with robot dogs develop a form of attachment to the robot.
 The robot moves forward, explores and returns.
 It repeats a stable, almost familiar behaviour.
 When it is destroyed, it is not just a tool that is lost: it is an imagined presence.
 As soon as a system works, reacts or responds, we lend it a form of intention.

 ELIZA effect